hpc-unibe-ch/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Bug
-about: Create a report to help us improve
+about: Create a bug report about something that is broken
 title: ''
-labels: ''
+labels: 'Type: bug'
 assignees: ''

 ---